Frank Albert Waugh: Accomplishments

 In 1917, Waugh was hired by the U.S. Forest Service as a consultant for the recreational development of national forests.
 Over a five-month period, he visited forests across the country and evaluated their facilities, both private and public, including camp and picnic grounds, summer resorts, and other aspects of forest recreation.
 Most importantly, he compared the value of forest recreation to that of the urban realm, estimating that forest recreation was worth $7.5 million annually, roughly equal to the value of urban recreation.
 He published his findings in Recreation Uses in the National Forests, which was the first comprehensive study of national forest recreational use.

-Another major project that Waugh embarked upon was the design of the little town that bordered one of the natural wonders of the world and a vital U.S. national monument, the Grand Canyon of Arizona.
+Another major project that Waugh embarked upon was the design of the little town of Grand Canyon Village that bordered one of the natural wonders of the world and a vital U.S. national monument, the Grand Canyon of Arizona.
 The town consisted of 300 to 400 people and, at the time, a tourist population of about 200 annually.
 In the design, Waugh realized that the purpose of this town was to provide for the tourists who came to see this great wonder.
 He believed that yellow pines should be saved and that the piñon and cedar that were planted along streets should be removed.
 By creating a scattered canopy by taking away the formality in the trees, Waugh believed it would unify the natural and undomesticated surroundings with the overall presentation of the town.